nditech/hosting_civicrm/README.txt

 Installation
 ============

-- Copy the module to your /var/aegir/hostmaster/sites/all/modules/
+- Copy the module to your /var/aegir/hostmaster/sites/aegir.example.org/modules/
 - Enable the module: drush @hostmaster en hosting_civicrm_cron -y

-If you are using the Debian package for Aegir, you should use a custom makefile so that the module is not lost after an upgrade: http://community.aegirproject.org/upgrading/debian#Custom_distributions
+If you are using the Debian package for Aegir and you would like to automate the installation of the module on new Aegir installs, you should use a custom makefile so that the module is not lost after an upgrade: http://community.aegirproject.org/upgrading/debian#Custom_distributions